AckerlyXu/heima/articles/cosmos-db/create-mongodb-golang.md

 ms.service: cosmos-db
 ms.topic: hero-article
-origin.date: 06/22/2017
+origin.date: 07/21/2017
-ms.date: 08/07/2017
+ms.date: 09/18/2017
-wacn.date: ''
 ms.author: v-yeche
 ---

 # Azure Cosmos DB: Build a MongoDB API console app with Golang and the Azure portal

 Azure Cosmos DB is Microsoft's globally distributed multi-model database service.
-You can quickly create and query document, key/value, all of which benefit from the global distribution and horizontal scale capabilities at the core of Azure Cosmos DB.
+You can quickly create and query document, key/value, both of which benefit from the global distribution and horizontal scale capabilities at the core of Azure Cosmos DB.

 This quick-start demonstrates how to use an existing [MongoDB](/cosmos-db/mongodb-introduction) app written in [Golang](https://golang.org/) and connect it to your Azure Cosmos DB database, which supports MongoDB client connections.